What Are the 4 D's of a Medical Malpractice Lawsuit?

 The Hippocratic Oath is the cornerstone of modern medicine.
-This oath is one of the oldest binding documents in history, and physicians still use it today.
-When a physician or medical worker takes the Hippocratic Oath, they are swearing to provide the best medical care and cause no harm to their patients.
-When a person breaks the Hippocratic Oath, they shatter the lives of those who have entrusted their health to them.
+It is one of the oldest binding documents in existence, and yet physicians still use it today.
+When a physician or medical worker takes the Hippocratic Oath, they swear to provide the best possible medical care and cause no harm to their patients.
+When a person breaks this oath, they shatter the lives of those who trusted them with their health.

-Sometimes, it might be hard to tell if you suffered from medical malpractice, especially when doctors, nurses, hospital lawyers, and other parties deny it happened.
-Knowing the four D’s of medical malpractice will help a patient determine if they have a case.
-A person must be able to prove that these four events occurred for a successful malpractice claim.
+Sometimes it might be hard to tell if you've suffered from medical malpractice, especially when doctors, nurses, hospital lawyers, and other parties deny it happened.
+To know if you have a case, it helps to know the "four D's" of medical malpractice.

-The term duty defines the relationship between a doctor, nurse, or another medical professional and a patient.
+The term duty defines the relationship between a patient and their doctor, nurse, or other medical professional.
 It establishes that every patient-physician relationship is founded on the principle that doctors help patients.
 Medical workers have a duty to follow specific procedures and provide the care a patient requires.
-If they cannot provide adequate medical care or meet a patient’s desires, they should refer them to a specialist.
-No matter what, a doctor or medical worker must ensure that they aren’t betraying a patient’s trust.
+If they can't provide adequate medical care or meet a patient's needs or wishes, they should refer them to a specialist.
+No matter what, a doctor or medical worker must ensure they aren't betraying a patient's trust.

 All medical professionals receive training to care for patients.
 When they fail to perform according to their training, dereliction occurs.
-Dereliction is also referred to as deviation in some instances.
+In some instances, dereliction is also referred to as deviation.